nicosResearchAndDevelopment/LDS/misc/policy/point/information/v1/README.md

 ### Pip

-A Service Instance of given class `pip:ServiceInstance`.
+A Policy Information Point Service Instance.
+A intance of given class `pip:ServiceInstance`.

 ### pip